woocommerce_form_field() is a function that outputs the payment/address form field in the Woocomerce plugin.

 add_action( 'woocommerce_checkout_update_order_meta', 'save_custom_checkout_hidden_field', 10, 1 ); function save_custom_checkout_hidden_field( $order_id ) { if ( ! empty( $_POST['user_ip'] ) ) update_post_meta( $order_id, '_user_ip', sanitize_text_field( $_POST['user_ip'] ) ); }

-Add checkbox field to the checkout
+Add a checkbox field to the checkout

 The code below has the goal of adding a checkbox that says “Add me to your mailing list”.
 This functionality does work to provide a checkbox that is required to proceed.